jadecobra/python_tdd_exercises/source/functions.rst

 REFACTOR: make it better
 ################################################################################

-The definition for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, the test passes when :ref:`None` is given as input, will it still pass when another value is given or will it always return :ref:`None`?
+The definition for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, the test passes when :ref:`None` is given as input.
+Does it pass when another value is given or does it always return :ref:`None`?
 Time to write a test

 * I add a new :ref:`assertion<AssertionError>` to ``test_identity_function`` in ``test_functions.py``